T.I. Shows Up To Super Bowl Party With Mystery Woman Amid Divorce With Tiny — Pic

 Has T.I. given up on his marriage to Tameka ‘Tiny’ Harris?!?
 The legendary hip hop artist was spotted stepping out with a mystery lady on Feb.
 3 at the NFL Network Media Party ahead of the Super Bowl.
-Does this mean he’s ready to let Tiny go?
+Is this beautiful, young women his new girlfriend?
 Get the details here!

 T.I., 36, was spotted walking down the red carpet at the NFL Network Media Party on Feb, 3 with a woman who was NOT his wife, Tameka “Tiny” Harris, 41.
 Seems T.I. is trying to push his messy divorce with Tiny out of his mind and focus on having some real fun ahead of the Super Bowl on Feb.
 5. But does that mean he’s finally moved on from his wife of six years after reports that he’s been doing everything he can to try and fight for her?
 Is this woman with the gorgeous black curls and striking white dress his new girlfriend?